hyosung11/Launch-School/Courses/journal.md

    * I need to prioritize my job search so I can be employed by the end of November when my UI benefits end.

 10:11 In our marriage counseling session this morning, Sohee and I reiterated that I need to be employed again by the end of unemployment benefits at the end of November.
 This means, I need to prioritize my job search now.
 This means less time to study Launch School.

+10:38 Completed Assignment 6.

+12:06 Completed Assignment 7.
+Taking a break to go to the gym now.